tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 If you intend for users to copy and paste the code, make sure it works.
 When I first used used some sample `ajax` code from a code tutorial on an API site, the `dataType` parameter was actually spelled `datatype`.
 As a result, the code didn't work (it returned the response as text, not JSON).
 It took me about 30 minutes of troubleshooting before I consulted the [`ajax` method](http://api.jquery.com/jquery.ajax/) and realized that it should be `dataType` with a capital `T`.

 Ideally, test out all the code samples yourself (or implement a more robust process for testing code).
 This allows you to spot errors, understand whether all the parameters are complete and valid, and more.
 In the earlier video from Twilio, the authors say they wanted to treat code samples in documentation like their other engineering code, so they stored their code in a separate container (also pushed to GitHub) so they could run regular tests on it.
 They pulled the code into their documentation where appropriate.
-For lengthy code samples, consider storing them on GitHub.
+For lengthy code samples, consider storing the code on GitHub.
+This way engineers can more easily test it as part of their test cases for each release.
+Sometimes when code blocks are buried in documentation, they're overlooked with new releases.

 ## Provide a sample in your target language